cbmckni/hicn-client/README.md

-# hICN Client
+n# hICN Client

-This is the specification and documnetation for a HICN client container.
+This is the specification and documentation for a HICN client container.
 End users can use this image to pull data from a HICN network to any container-compatible platform of their choosing.

 ## Configure